SC order in Sushant Singh's death case a victory for family, fans, says family lawyer | Law-Order

 SC order in Sushant Singh's death case a victory for family, fans, says family lawyer

-Sushant Singh Rajput's family lawyer Wednesday expressed satisfaction over the Supreme Court upholding the transfer to the CBI of an FIR against his girlfriend and actress Rhea Chakraborty and others for allegedly abetting the actor's suicide.
+Sushant Singh Rajput's family lawyer said on Wednesday that the Supreme Court's upholding the transfer to the CBI of the FIR against his girlfriend and actress Rhea Chakraborty and others for allegedly abetting the actor's suicide has given impetus to their "quest for justice".
 Senior advocate Vikas Singh said the apex court verdict is a victory for Rajput's family and fans.

-"The Supreme Court has accepted all points.
-The Court also clearly said that the FIR registered at Patna was correct," Singh told media persons.
+“The Supreme Court has accepted all points.
+The Court also clearly said that the FIR registered at Patna was correct,” Singh told media persons.
+Minutes later he tweeted: “Well begun is half done.
+Has been a gruelling time listening to experts that Patna had no jurisdiction to register the FIR.
+Our quest for justice gets impetus with the authoritative decision by Supreme Court.”
 The top court held that FIR registered by Bihar Police on the complaint of Rajput's father Krishna Kishore Singh is correct and the reference to the CBI is lawful.

 ALSO READ